- When users can’t select multiple options, they have to redo the filtering process for each option — an even more difficult process on mobile

 However, our e-commerce UX benchmark shows that a surprising 15% of sites don’t let users select multiple filter options — causing some users to abandon suitable products as a result.

-In fact, our large-scale Product Lists & Filtering usability testing consistently shows that filters are often wrongly implemented as mutually exclusive — meaning users can only select one filter value (e.g., “Blue”) at a time of a given filter type (e.g., “Color”).
-This is observed to make it very difficult for users to narrow down product lists and “focus the list” on products they’re actually interested in purchasing.
+In fact, our usability testing shows that filters are sometimes wrongly implemented as mutually exclusive — meaning users can only select one filter value (e.g., “Blue”) at a time for a given filter type (e.g., “Color”), thus making it difficult for users to narrow product lists in order to focus on items they actually want to purchase.

 - How allowing users to combine filter values enables them to adapt the product list to their specific needs